OpenModelHub/openmodelhub/README.md

 Languages using [TypeScript](https://www.typescriptlang.org/) and [Rust](https://www.rust-lang.org/).

 This project is currently working in progress.
 Feel free to contribute by consulting the [Roadmap](https://github.com/orgs/OpenModelHub/projects/1/views/4).

+## Design Philosophy

+OpenModelHub as a User Interface-oriented app should be designed to feel lightweight, neutral, and welcoming/warm.

+It also should feel professional, reliable, and intuitive to use, ensuring that users can easily navigate and manage their models without any technical difficulties.
+The design should prioritize user experience, making complex tasks simple and accessible for all users.

 ## License